 The introduction of our new whole school phonics scheme has allowed a close monitoring of assessment of every child in EYFS, Year 1 and Year 2 in their progressive phonics knowledge.
 This now supports intervention being put into place to support identified groups of children where necessary.
-This has been extremely successful, with greater than expected outcomes for children in receipt of PPG passing the Year 1 phonics screening check.
+There was a dip at in the Phonics Screening Results last year, and this was due to many factors.
+However, children who retook the screening check, 100% of the pupils in receipt of PPG successfully passed the retake.
+This means that all disadvantaged children moving into KS2 have passed the Screening Check.